Employee and Employer Rights During Covid 19 Pandemic Spain

-In accordance with Spanish law, a company is obliged to ensure safety and health of its employees, taking all necessary measures for.
-It is recommended to inform the entire workforce of the preventive basic hygiene measures, recommended by the health authorities, such as frequent hand washing, avoiding contact with people that suffer acute respiratory diseases, avoiding touching eyes, nose or mouth with your hands before cleaning them, or covering your mouth and nose with the arms when sneezing or coughing.
+In accordance with Spanish law, a company is obliged to ensure the safety and health of its employees, taking all necessary measures.
+It is recommended to inform the entire workforce of the preventive basic hygiene measures, recommended by the health authorities, such as frequent hand washing, avoiding contact with people that suffer from acute respiratory diseases, and avoiding touching eyes, nose or mouth with your hands before cleaning them, or covering your mouth and nose with the arms when sneezing or coughing.

 - Implement a (verbal) policy to decrease face-to-face meetings and travel less, both professionally as privately